allinbits/gnoserve/README.md

 ⚙️ Code-as-content meets content-as-interface.

-### What's New in `gnosrv` vs `gnoweb`
+### What's New in `gnoserve` vs `gnoweb`

-`gnosrv` introduces several enhancements over `gnoweb`, making it more powerful and flexible for Markdown rendering:
+`gnoserve` introduces several enhancements over `gnoweb`, making it more powerful and flexible for Markdown rendering:

 1. **Gno-Mark Support**:
-   A new `<gno-mark>` tag is supported, which allows embedding JSON data directly into Markdown.
-This enables dynamic and interactive content to be rendered seamlessly.
+   A new `<gno-mark>` tag wraps all custom Markdown elements.

 2. **Additional Plugins**:
    We have enabled several new plugins to extend Markdown functionality:
    - **`img64` Plugin**:
      This plugin allows images to be embedded as base64-encoded data, with caching tied to the page's lifetime.
      This solves common CDN-related issues and ensures reliable image delivery.
    - **`mermaid` Plugin**:
      We are excited to use Mermaid for creating diagrams and visualizations directly in Markdown.
      This makes it easier to include rich, interactive diagrams without external tools.
-   - **`figure` Plugin**:
-     Adds support for enhanced image captions and figure elements, improving content presentation.

 3. **Improved Caching and Rendering**:
    The `img64` plugin ensures that images are cached efficiently, reducing dependency on external resources and improving page load times.